kasiaknapowska/categories-sidebar/README.md

 # CATEGORIES SIDEBAR

-This project is a solution for SB Betting Software recruitment task.
+This project is a solution for recruitment task.

 ## Task description